Joonsoo/jparser/README.md

 ## Conditional Derivation Grammar

-Conditional Derivation Grammar(CDG) is an extension of Context-Free Grammar(CFG) with additional features: intersection and exclusion, followed-by and not-followed-by, and longest match.
+Conditional Derivation Grammar(CDG) is an extension for Context-Free Grammar(CFG).

 The overall structure of CDG looks similar to CFG.
-The following shows the typical expression grammar written in CDG.
+The following shows a typical expression grammar written in CDG.

 ```
 Expr = Term | Expr '+\-' Term
 Term = Factor | Term '*/' Factor